TichiOigara/triangle-tracker/README.md

 * Open the triangle-tracker folder and locate the index.html file.
 * Run the index.html file in a browser of your choice such as Google Chrome.
 ## BDD
-The behaviors expected from the program are as shown below in the table:
+The behavior expected from the program is as shown below in the table:

 | Behavior <br> Our program should:       | Input Example:    | Output Example:     |
 | :------------- | :----------: | :----------- |